Dylan B. Dryer

 Orono, Maine 04469-5752 U.S.A.

-My home-base is in Rhetorical Genre Studies (RGS), which investigates the ways in which recurrent textual forms reflect and sustain larger social structures through “uptake” — the exceptionally complex historically, culturally, cognitively and linguistically shaped moments of reader/writer/genre interface.
-(For an accessible overview of RGS, see my introduction to Composition Forum Vol. 31, a Special Issue on emergent trends in this field: http://compositionforum.com/issue/31/from-the-editors.php) From RGS, my research ventures into corpus analysis, writing pedagogy and program administration, cognition, writing assessment and teacher-training, and the documentary society of land-use management.
+My home-base is in Rhetorical Genre Studies (RGS), which is a theoretical framework to investigate the ways in which recurrent textual forms reflect and sustain larger social structures through “uptake” — the exceptionally complex historically, culturally, cognitively and linguistically shaped moments of reader/writer/genre interface.
+(For an accessible overview of RGS, see my introduction to Composition Forum Vol. 31, a Special Issue on emergent trends in this field.)
+From RGS, my work extends into corpus analysis, writing pedagogy and program administration, cognition, writing assessment and teacher-training, and the documentary society of land-use management.

 “Revising FYC Outcomes for a Multimodal, Digitally Composed World: The WPA Outcomes Statement for First-Year Composition (Version 3.0) Writing Program Administration 38.1 (Fall 2014): 129-143 (with Darsie Bowden, Beth Brunk-Chavez, Susanmarie Harrington, Bump Halbritter, and Kathleen Blake Yancey).